 "We use Chantilly Lace by Benjamin Moore all the time," McGee says.
 "It's a crisp white but with just the right amount of softness to it—perfect for a refresh that still feels cozy."
-It looks even brighter compared to the wood-beamed ceiling in this space.
+It looks even brighter compared to the wood-beamed ceiling in this small living room.

 Light Gray With a White Trim

 "We love using light grays with a white trim because it adds a little bit of contrast while still keeping a light and fresh feeling to the room," McGee says.
 It's a neutral tone that's just a bit more interesting than an all-white space.

 "I recommend sticking with light colors for the walls and even floors," Roberts says.
 One of her favorite paint colors is Super White from Benjamin Moore, which she says can be used on both walls and ceilings.
 "It is bright, works well with any accent color, and will help bounce natural sunlight around the room."

 According to Humphrey, a gray like this one is incredibly versatile, making it ideal for a small space.
 "It can read gray, blue, or even greenish depending on the light," he explains.
 If your small living room has big windows, a color like this will change with the light throughout the day, creating a dynamic look.